aleen42/PersonalWiki/post/facial_landmark/facial_landmark.md

 [CLM-framework](https://github.com/TadasBaltrusaitis/CLM-framework), also known as the Cambridge Face Tracker, is a C++ library for facial keypoint detection and head pose estimation.
 You can see how well it works in the included video.
 Compiling this library on OSX was bit of a challenge but it was not too bad.
 The library depends on OpenCV 3 and requires X11.

 There are two important ways in which Dlib beats CLM-Framework.
 First, DLib is much faster than CLM-Framework.
-Second, Dlib’s license allows you to use it in commercial applications.
+Second, Dlib's license allows you to use it in commercial applications.
 If I had to pick, I would use Dlib.
 Interestingly, CLM-Framework depends on Dlib!

 ##### **How to compile CLM-Framework ?**